Konevr/Cineflux/README.md

 # Cineflux
-Movie app using Tmbd API
+##Android application to display the current most popular movies using Tmdb API